Don't buy a tech gift until you read these rules

 Still not sure where to start?
 Here are the best phones of 2019, along with our 2019 gift guide that includes items for different budgets, and Star Wars fans.
 You can also check out our favorite selections for popular products like smart speakers, tablets and laptops.

-Discuss: Don't buy anyone a phone or gadget on Black Friday before reading this
+Discuss: Black Friday no-nos: Read this before you buy anyone a phone or gadget

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.